AUSTRALIAN UNION OF STUDENTS

 Most people have to work in order to have a reasonable standard of living or even to survive.
 Ideally, though, you would have so much wealth that you could live well from the profits from your investments.
 Then you would not need to work unless you wanted to.
 You also need to make some provision for illness and old age.
 It is not satisfactory to rely on the government.
 If you rely on the government, you may end up living for quite a few years in a nursing home, looked after by people who take great pleasure in tormenting you.

-There are a number of ways to build a "nest egg".
-One is by putting money aside in a bank account.
-Another is through superannuation, where you or your employer put some of your pay into a superannuation fund.
-Another is by buying investment property.
+There are a number of ways to build a “nest egg”.
+One is through superannuation, where you or your employer put some of your pay into a superannuation fund.
+Another is by buying real estate.
 Another is to buy shares in companies listed on the stock exchange.
-You should not invest your "nest egg" in your own business, as you want your "nest egg" to be generating money without any effort on your part.
+You should not invest your “nest egg” in your own business, as you want your “nest egg” to be generating money without any risk or effort on your part.

+Shares are the ideal investment, as they can have the highest returns, and need the least management.
 To invest in shares, you do not need to be an expert.
 You only need to be an expert to speculate in shares.
 Speculating is different from investing, and involves buying underpriced shares and selling them a few weeks later at a profit.
-We advise people to take their money out of superannuation if they can and invest it in shares.
-We also advise that you invest a proportion of your money in foreign shares, to protect against someone suing you, or if the government decides to give investors a hard time.
+Normally you will buy shares and hang onto them for decades.
+You should not pay any attention to the fluctuation in the price of the shares, but only to the general trend of the price.

-We recommend having your "nest egg" in the form of what is called an "offshore trust".
-Your share portfolio would not be owned by you personally, but by a company which you control.
-The company would be owned by a trustee company under a "trust" arrangement.
-This means your share portfolio and the income it generates cannot be taken away from you whatever happens.
+We recommend eventually having your “share portfolio” in the form of what is called an “offshore trust”.
+Your share portfolio would not be owned by you personally, but by a foreign company which you would control.
+The rules of the company would be such that, even if you lost the ownership of the shares in the company, you would still be entitled to the income from the shares.
 Your company would issue you with foreign credit cards which you would use in Australia for anything you need to buy.
-It costs several thousand dollars to set up an "offshore trust", and there are several bankrupt former millionaires who wish they had set one up while they had the chance.
+It costs several thousand dollars to set up an “offshore trust”, and there are several bankrupt former millionaires who wish they had set one up while they had the chance.

 Continue to the next section, or return to the top